hermonochy/QuizMaster/README.md

 #### Either:

 1. Clone this repository via terminal ```git clone https://github.com/hermonochy/QuizMaster```

+  However, if you would like example quizzes along with it, run this command instead: ```git clone --recurse-submodules https://github.com/hermonochy/QuizMaster```

 2. Enter the directory containing the game executable: ```cd QuizMaster```

 #### Or: